 Dehydrating foods has easily become a top trend in the food community.
 Not only do dehydrated foods offer all the benefits of keeping your food raw, but they also give you the satisfaction of a cooked meal.
-Plus, you are able to achieve that perfect crispy texture that we all love!
+Plus, you can achieve that perfect crispy texture that we all love!
 We also appreciate how versatile this method of cooking is.
 From dried fruit, kale chips, crispy buffalo cauliflower, to rice paper bacon, you’ll wonder why you didn’t hop on this popular food trend earlier!

-We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest meatless, vegan, plant-based and allergy-friendly recipe resource to help you get healthy!
+We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest meatless, vegan, plant-based, and allergy-friendly recipe resource to help you get healthy!
 And, don’t forget to check out our Popular Trends Archives!

 1. Cheezy Spiced Kale Chips